 - Work with your pediatrician to monitor your child’s health and nutritional status through routine blood work.
 I would suggest having iron, vitamin D, and vitamin B12 levels checked if your child is vegan, as this will tell you if and when any special attention to or supplementation of these nutrients is needed.

 - Work with a registered dietitian if you have questions about your child’s nutrition, or how to use non-dairy milks and plant foods to optimize the nutrition in your home.

-All in all, plant-derived milk is an excellent way to provide the nutrition your child needs to grow, without the need for dairy.
+All in all, plant-derived milk is an excellent way to provide the supplemental nutrition your child needs to grow, without the need for dairy alongside meals.
 With the growing consumer demand for these products, more variety is becoming readily available to us, so I encourage you to check this section out at your local grocery store and give them a shot.

 Tell Me Below: